niaid/Training-Schedule/README.md

-# ACE 2021 Uganda Fall Training
+# NIAID/NIH Training Schedule for 2022